aleksandre1303/Header-Hero-Responsive/README.md

 ### What I learned

-For me, this project was much more complex than previous projects.
-Because for the first time I used media query to make the page responsive, I know there are many more challenges ahead 🚀🚀✊
+I learned better how to make the page responsive with flexbox, this is my second responsive page 🚀🚀✊

 ## Author